 - How comfortable are you now with your work routine?

-- Do you have the possibility to return to work in our offices?
+- Would you be able to return to work in our offices?

-And other questions of that style that may arise spontaneously during the conversation.
-It’s important to remember that you can never please absolutely everyone, except by making such an important decision, but understanding and having empathy with your employees will favor relationships and indicators of commitment to the company, which in turn will benefit overall productivity.
+Other questions of that style may arise spontaneously during the conversation.
+It’s important to remember that you can never please everyone except by making such an important decision.
+Understanding and having empathy with your employees will favor relationships and indicators of commitment to the company, which will benefit overall productivity.

 Highlight Structure’s Importance

-It’s important that your workers know that you care how they feel and that they work in an environment in which they feel comfortable and listened to, but at the end of the day, you have to make decisions as adults and give in to certain situations that we may not like too.
+Your workers must know that you care how they feel and that they work in an environment in which they feel comfortable and listened to.
+However, you must make decisions as adults and give in to specific situations you may not like.

-Discipline and structure must be maintained when developing a hybrid work strategy since this is usually personalized according to the needs and possibilities of each worker, so it requires much more organization and practicality.
-Everyone should be on the same page, even though they are in the office at different times and on different days.
+Teams must maintain discipline and structure to develop an effective hybrid work strategy.
+Because this strategy often personalizes according to each worker’s needs and capabilities, it requires greater organization and practicality.
+Everyone should be on the same page, even though they are in the office at different times and days.

 Be Flexible

-Reaching certain agreements and allowing you to adapt your rules so that they are more in line with the current situation of your company and the world, will help your company move more easily towards a hybrid way of working.
+Reaching certain agreements and allowing you to adapt your rules to better suit your company’s and the world’s current situation will help your company move more easily towards a hybrid way of working.

-Just as your team must adhere to the rules, you can balance the needs of the company with their own, and reach a point where both parties receive what is fair and necessary.
+Just as your team must adhere to the rules, you can balance the company’s needs with their own and reach a point where both parties receive what is fair and necessary.